Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The trees only grow a small amount of beans every year, so this coffee is going to be much more unique than any other kind.

-In addition to its earthy flavor, there are also hints of chocolate and fruit to balance out the blend, giving it a moderate flavor profile.
+In addition to its earthy flavor, the blend also features hints of chocolate and fruit, which balance out the flavor profile, making it moderate.

 3. Cuban coffee beans